 It started when I began pursuing 100 items on my bucket list.

 A few years later as I became enamored with golf, I set out to play both the top 100 golf courses in the US, as well as the top 100 in the world.

-And somewhere between then and now, I developed a passion for the cocktail, and have began an adventure of tryin to visit the top 100 bars in the world.
+And somewhere between then and now, I developed a passion for the cocktail, and began an adventure of trying to visit the top 100 bars in the world.

 Which leads us to the reason this site exists: to document that quest and write about all of the other slightly pretentious stories and experiences I’ve had in my life and travels

 What’s with the name, Slightly Pretentious?